Prometheus-X-association/billing/docs/design-document.md

 * Using Stripe can help establish industry-wide standards for billing, simplifying transactions and reducing disputes.
 * Stripe’s community support and resources encourage collaborative problem-solving and innovation, benefiting the broader ecosystem.
 * Stripe’s user-friendly API and comprehensive documentation facilitate easy integration, enabling organizations using Prometheus-X components to quickly add billing for their clients.
-### Requirements
-* MUST ensure all transactions are logged and auditable.
-* SHOULD allow customization for diverse data spaces and participant requirements.
-* MUST eliminate the need for hefty licensing fees.
-* MUST ensure the billing component adapts quickly to industry changes.
-* SHOULD enable seamless interactions between different entities in the ecosystem.
-* MUST combine robust security measures with user-managed customizations.
-* SHOULD allow businesses to manage costs efficiently.
-* SHOULD help establish industry-wide billing standards.
-* MUST encourage collaborative problem-solving and innovation.
-* MUST facilitate easy integration with user-friendly APIs and comprehensive documentation.
 ## Integrations
 ### Direct Integrations with Other BBs
 * Consent via axios call.